MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-updates-add-new-ntlm-pass-through-authentication-protections.md

 ## Improvements to nltest.exe and netdom.exe tools

-The *nltest.exe* and *netdom.exe* tools are improved to support the improvements in this update.
+The *nltest.exe* and *netdom.exe* tools are updated to support the improvements in this update.

 ### Nltest.exe improvements